rwaidaAlmehanni/ds/README.md

 Run `npm install` to install all package that project need ,

-Run `ng build` to build the project ,
+Run `mongod` in one terminal window,

-Run `node server/server.js` to run the project server
+Run `npm run build` to build the project & the server ,

 Done by:
 Rwaida Almehanni